discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 * Share <Boon name="Alacrity"/> with <Skill name="Orders from Above"/>.
 * Share <Boon name="might"/> with <Skill name="Heroic Command"/>.
 * Use <Skill name="Chilling Isolation"/> and <Skill name="Shackling Wave"/> for additional damage.
-* Weapon swap to staff when phase ends.
+* Weapon swap to staff when the phase ends.

 **Add**
 * Use <Skill name="Forced Engagement"/> on the first add.